-- (c) undertake any other actions as directed by Energy Commission to facilitate security of supply. - 15.2.7 By the end of June in each calendar year, Energy Commission shall review and approve the Ten-Year Demand and Supply Forecast Report, subject to any amendments that it may request that the Single Buyer make to ensure consistency with these Guidelines. - 15.2.8 Following approval of the Ten-Year Demand and Supply Forecast Report by the Energy Commission, the Energy Commission shall publish the Ten-Year Demand and Supply Report on its website.
+- (c) undertake any other actions as directed by the Commission to facilitate security of supply. - 14.2.7 By the end of June in each calendar year, the Commission shall review and approve the Ten-Year Demand and Supply Forecast Report, subject to any amendments that it may request that the Single Buyer make to ensure consistency with these Guidelines. - 14.2.8 Following approval of the Ten-Year Demand and Supply Forecast Report by the Commission, the Commission shall publish the Ten-Year Demand and Supply Report on its website.